Protect your child

 If something makes your child worried or uncomfortable online their best course of action is always to talk to an adult they trust.
 You can also direct them to organisations such as Childline.

-There is a range of new apps and software that block, filter and monitor online behaviour.
+There is a range of new apps and software that block, filter and monitor online behavior.
 You’ll need to decide as a family whether this is the right approach for you, taking into consideration your child’s age and maturity, and their need for privacy.

 In some games like Minecraft or Roblox people deliberately try to intimidate other players.
 In multi-player games where gamers talk to one another – you might find abusive language, harassment and there have been instances of grooming.
 It’s vital therefore that your child knows how to report abuse and talks to you if something is causing them concern.

-Find out what sites they go to, where they met their online friends, how they communicate and what information they share.
+Find out what sites they go to, where they met their online friends, how they communicate, and what information they share.
 Make sure they know that having thousands of online ‘friends’ isn’t always safe.

 Explain how easy it is to pretend to be someone else online, and why an adult may wish to approach them.